-With the optical heart rate sensor, the watch can measure heart rate variability, which lets you know when you’re in non-REM sleep or REM sleep.
-Your heart rate is all over the place when you’re in REM sleep, for example, allowing you to differentiate between the two.
+With the optical heart rate sensor, the watch can measure heart rate variability, which lets you know when you’re in REM or non-REM.
+Your heart rate is all over the place when you’re in REM sleep, which allows your watch to differentiate between the two.

 How to Ensure Your Sleep Tracking is Accurate

-Put on your watch or tracker two hours before bed.
-This will give the watch heart rate data before you fall asleep, hopefully making it more accurate at determining when you fall asleep at night.
+Put your watch on two hours before bed.
+This will give the watch heart rate data before you fall asleep, hopefully making it more accurate at determining when you fall asleep.

-In order to make sure the heart rate tracking is accurate, you’ll want to wear the watch snug on your wrist, but not tight.
+In order to make sure the heart rate tracking is accurate, make sure the watch is snug on your wrist, but not tight.
 You don’t want to be uncomfortable when you sleep.
-You’ll also want to wear it every night.
+Wear it every night to get into the habit.
 You’ll get inaccurate sleep data if you leave it charging overnight.

 Finding Garmin Sleep Data

-After each night of sleep, you’ll get sleep data in the Garmin app every morning.
+Every morning, data from the previous night’s sleep will be available in Garmin app.
 As of right now, you can’t see sleep data on your watch, but that is likely coming soon.
 Once you get to the Garmin Connect app, this is what you’ll see.

 Under this section, you’ll see levels of three different sleep cycles: light sleep, deep sleep, and REM sleep.
 Light sleep is when your eyes and muscles start to slow down in preparation for deep sleep.

 In deep sleep, your eyes and muscles stop moving completely, and your heart rate and breathing slow down.
-Deep sleep can also be known as restoration mode because it’s when your body recovers.
+Deep sleep can also be known as restoration mode because it’s when your body recovers best.
 You need it for building muscle and boosting your immune system.

 Finally, REM (or rapid eye movement) sleep is also known as the dream stage.
-Your brain is super active, but your muscles are completely calm.
+Your brain is at its most active, but your muscles are completely calm.
 In REM sleep, you process information and form memories.
 It occurs last in your sleep cycles.